 - How to calculate continuous bias binding sizes

 These will need to open in a spreadsheet program, such as MS Excel, Open Office Calc, MS Works.

 Zip files are needed where a pattern contains two or more documents.
 To make printing easier, I usually include one PDF document with the sewing instructions and notes, and another separate PDF document with the pattern pieces for printing.
-To get these files to you in a single download, they are ‘zipped’ together into a file with a .zip at the end.
+For you to get these files in a single download, they are ‘zipped' together into a file with a .zip at the end.

 If things still aren't working